upstairs-at-erics/infisical-conf/README.md

-# Infisical Python Config Manager (`infisical-conf`)
+# infisical-conf

 A local configuration cache for Infisical Secrets.
 Python methods for **pulling, caching, editing, retrieving, validating and pushing** using a clean workflow.
-It's main job is creating configuration objects in python scripts.
+Fetch Secrets from Infisical Secrets Manager
-Bringing Secrets from Infisicals UI.
+Create configuration objects in python scripts.
 Working on a `projects.folder.secret (environment)` hierarchy.

 This project wraps the official `infisical_sdk` with: